mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 As a data engineer I'm interested in the total costs of the selected data pipeline.
 Then I need to have an ability to drill down into the cost of every single resource used by this pipeline.

-The data pipeline oriented cost reports are the missing part of the platform.
-Resource oriented costs report are not sufficient.
+Resource oriented costs reports are not sufficient, they do not provide necessary insight into the data pipelines.
 {: .notice--info}

 ## Data pipeline oriented costs tracking

-Now we have already defined the requirements for billing reports which helps us to get better costs understanding.
+Now we have already known the gaps in the "resource oriented costs tracking", the gaps from a data engineer perspective.
-How to create data pipeline oriented costs tracking in Google Cloud Platform?
+How to create "data pipeline oriented costs tracking" in Google Cloud Platform?
+The reports which show exactly how much every datapipeline in the project cost.

 The recipe: